axibase/axibase-collector-docs/jobs/snmp.md

 ### System View Restriction

+On some systems, access to OIDs other than those containing basic information is _disabled_ in by the SNMP daemon.

-In case of `Bad value(endOfMibView)` error, modify SNMP daemon configuration on the target server.
+In case of `Bad value(endOfMibView)` error, modify the SNMP daemon configuration on the target server.

 ![](./images/snmp-lock-error.png)